shulp2211/minnn/docs/source/reference.rst

  --report: File to write report in human readable form.
 If not specified, report is displayed on screen only.
  --json-report: File to write command execution stats in JSON format.
  --description-group: Description group names and regular expressions to parse expected nucleotide sequences for that groups from read description.
 Example: --description-group CID1='ATTA.{2-5}GACA' --description-group CID2='.{11}$'
+ --overwrite-if-required: Overwrite output file if it is corrupted or if it was generated from different input file or with different parameters. -f / --force-overwrite overrides this option.
+ -f, --force-overwrite: Force overwrite of output file(s).

 .. _filter: